spamscanner/spamscanner/README.md

 ```

 Note that in [Forward Email][forward-email] we use the `client` approach as we have multiple threads across multiple servers running, and in-memory caching would not be efficient.

+## Debugging

+Spam Scanner has built-in debug output via `util.debuglog('spamscanner')`.

+This means you can run your app with `NODE_DEBUG=spamscanner node app.js` to get useful debug output to your console.

 ## Contributors